ka-bongie/jesmandzimba/README.md

 # jesmandzimba
-This repository is for code regrading my resume and projects
+This repository is to display the implementation of my profile site